tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 **3. Mitigating Cold Start Delays for Real-Time Analysis:**

 - **Materialized views:** Pre-compute aggregations for frequently accessed data, reducing query execution time and improving perceived real-time performance.
+What are they?

+Materialized views are like pre-calculated summaries of your data.
+They store the results of frequently executed queries, similar to having pre-made answers to those pesky recurring questions.
+How do they work?

+Define the view: You specify a query that calculates the desired aggregation (e.g., average daily sales).
+BigQuery calculates: BigQuery runs the query and stores the results in a separate table (the materialized view).
+Faster queries: When you run the same query again, BigQuery retrieves the results from the materialized view instead of recalculating everything from scratch.
+This is significantly faster, especially for complex aggregations or large datasets.
+Benefits:

+Reduced query execution time: No need to wait for BigQuery to re-run the entire aggregation, leading to faster response times for your queries.
+Improved perceived real-time performance: By readily having pre-calculated results, materialized views make your analytics feel more responsive, especially for frequently asked questions.
+Efficient resource utilization: By avoiding redundant calculations, materialized views conserve resources and potentially reduce costs.
+Things to consider:

+Maintenance overhead: Materialized views need to be updated periodically to reflect changes in the underlying data.
+This adds some maintenance overhead compared to traditional queries.
+Storage space: Materialized views occupy additional storage space as they store pre-computed results.

 - **Caching:** Utilize caching mechanisms to store frequently accessed data results, minimizing the need for full query execution and reducing latency.